encircle360-oss/mayan2duo/README.md

 In our case we push only the accounting relevant document types to DUO.

 This is open source software by [encircle360](https://encircle360.com).
+Use on your own risk and for personal use.